zwubbena/sas-cartesian-product/README.md

 ## 5. SAS Programming

 ### 5.1.
 Dataset: 2019 DL Values
-The first step is to use SAS to create a data table of the 2019 DL values ranging from DL 0 to DL 4.
+The first step is to use SAS to create a data table of the 2019 DL values.
+The values ranged from DL 0 to DL 4.
 The 2019 DL set and its elements can be expressed as:

 - ***19DL = {0,1,2,3,4}***